neoaksa/HPC/1.Random Select/Readme.md

  ![img](./imges/chart.png)

- C is much faster than python, specially data is raising fast.Python's multi-threads is significantly better than single thread.
-However, I don't know why C's multi-threads is almost same as single thread.
+ C is much faster than python, specially when data is raising fast.Python's multi-threads is significantly better than single thread.
+However, I don't know why C's multi-threads is almost as same as the single thread.
 In multi-threads C, I found CPU usage is lower than 30% for each thread.Perhaps create threads takes time.
-As to Cuda, in this case, nomatter how data size raising, the time didn't change much, although in the small data size, it didn't run very fast.
+As to Cuda, in this case, nomatter how data size raising, the time didn't change much, although in the small data size, it didn't run very fast compared with C.

  ## workload